Preparing children for kindergarten can feel overwhelming. With so many expectations, it’s easy to wonder what actually matters most.

 4. Emotional Regulation

-Learning to manage emotions is one of the most important readiness skills.
+Learning to manage emotions is one of the most important readiness skills, yet one of the greatest challenges for many children.

-A calm environment plays a big role in helping children regulate.
+A calm environment and a calm adult play a big role in helping children regulate.

 5. Early Literacy Foundations